nordeim/Scent-Beautiful-Website/docs/prompt_to_fix_1.md

 ---
 awesome job!
 My QA wants a detailed problem analysis and resolution report on the original issues to the final resolution.
 Please use 6000 words to create a very detailed code change review and analysis report on the issue original reported, all the steps taken to troubleshoot and remedy the issues, including the intermediate issues in a logical order, giving details on the root causes with explanations.
 Create the document as a markdown document `code_review_and_analysis_report_on_problem_resolution.md`.
 This document should also be of help for other projects to avoid similar pitfalls.
 Need to list all the files actually modified and include the "diff" output and the explanations.
 Thank you!

+---
+There were start up errors associated with your latest changes.
+But I was able to fix the start up errors offline and now the homepage looks decent.
+Please carefully review and validate the changes made by methodically going through the attached documents, `code_review_and_analysis_report.md` (explains the actual modifications made) and `updated_codebase_files_set.md` (bundle of files changed to fix the start up errors).
+Please give your review and analysis report on your assessment of the changes made offline.